-Dividends and other company distributions: no tax credits on non-qualifying distributions: example
+Dividends and other company distributions: no tax credits on non-qualifying distributions: tax years up to 2015-16: example

 Example of tax charge on non-qualifying distribution

 Michael holds 10000 partly paid up £1 redeemable shares in Bonus plc.
 The amount paid up is 75 pence per share.
 The company uses its shareholders’ funds to credit the partly paid shares to make them fully paid.
 Michael has received a non-qualifying distribution of £2500, and is treated as having paid income tax on the distribution at the dividend ordinary rate, that is £250.